 Lust is the opposite.
 Lust is sexual desire that is not regulated or governed or guided by a supreme regard for God.

 God created sexuality.
 He created it good and beautiful.
 He created it for the good of his creatures.
 He alone has the wisdom and the right to show us how to use it for his glory and our good.
 Lust is what that sexual desire becomes when we give it rein in disregard for God.

 In summary then, lust is a sexual desire that dishonors its object and disregards God.
 It’s the corruption of a good thing by the absence of honorable commitment and by the absence of a supreme regard for God.
 If your sexual desire is not guided by respect for the honor of others and regard for the holiness of God, it is lust.

 Pondering the Danger of Lust

-That's the definition.
-Now the next issue is SO WHAT?
+That’s the definition.
+Now the next issue is so what?
 Why is this a big deal?
-Isn't sexual sin, especially when it's just a desire and not an act, sin with a little "s"?
-Shouldn't we get on with the big issues like nuclear arms and social justice?
-You've known people like that, I suppose.
-They say, Sexual attitudes and sexual behavior are a matter of relatively insignificant personal piety.
+Isn’t sexual sin, especially when it’s just a desire and not an act, sin with a little “s”?
+Shouldn’t we get on with the big issues like nuclear arms and social justice?
+You’ve known people like that, I suppose.
+They say that sexual attitudes and sexual behavior are a matter of relatively insignificant personal piety.
 What counts is whether you boycott companies in South Africa and oppose Star Wars defense systems.
 Sleeping around is simply no big deal if you are on the picket line at Honeywell; and flipping through Playboy is utterly insignificant if you are on your way to peace talks in Geneva.

 That is the way the religious human mind reasons when a supreme regard for God has been forsaken.
 But that is not what God has said.
 What is God’s estimate of how important your sexual life is?
 Is it a big deal?